Installation

 How to install and set up mapcn in your React Native project.

-Alpha Version: This library requires @maplibre/maplibre-react-native@11.0.0-alpha.28, which is currently in alpha.
+Beta Version: This library requires @maplibre/[email protected], which is currently in beta.
 Version 11 is used due to its support for the new architecture.
 Breaking changes may arise.

-Expo Development Client: MapLibre React Native requires a development build.
-It will not work with Expo Go.
+Expo Development Client: MapLibre React Native (and Mabpox) require a development build.
+They will not work with Expo Go.
 Run npx expo run:ios or npx expo run:android to build and run on a simulator or device.

 Prerequisites